WooodHead/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/index.md

        **Note**: If you paused on a different line, you have a browser extension that registers a `click` event listener on every page that you visit.
 You were paused in the extension's `click` listener.
-If you use Incognito Mode to [browse in private][incognito], you can confirm that the workflow this tutorial describes always pauses on the correct line of code.
+If you use Incognito Mode to [browse in private][incognito], which disables all extensions, you can see that you pause on the correct line of code every time.
      </aside>

 [incognito]: https://support.google.com/chrome/answer/95464